AM-Digital-Research-Environment/Excel2Json/README.md

 Repo for the metadata excel table clean-up and parsing script

 ## Description

+### Authentication information for the MongoDB Client
+For authentication information (MongoDB Client bot URI) in the mongo_auth.json file, please enquire us.

-The following .py files serve the following functions:
+### The following .py files serve the following functions:

 - **Excel2Json.py**
 This document contains the ExportJson class which can be used to convert a DRE standard metadata Excel sheet to a JSON list.
 The example shows how to perform document export: